flodlc/http-wizard/site/docs/recipes/server-usage.md

 # Usage on the server

+Http-wizard is made for Fastify but can be used with all node servers through custom adapters.
 On the server, http-wizard is mainly used to link the route validation schemas with the exported `Router` type.
 `Router` type is what allows the typesafety on the client side.